jherio/atlassian-scripts/README.md

 # Atlassian Scripts

-This is a small collection of scripts used within Jira and Confluence.
+This is a small collection of scripts used within Jira, Confluence, and Insight.
 These scripts are designed to automate various tasks and enhance functionality in Atlassian products.

 ## Contents